willemmanuel/innisfree/docs/user_manual.md

 Clicking on the name of a co-worker on this page will take you to their upcoming appointments.
 To see the contact information for a staff member or volunteer, simply click on their name.

 #### Doctors
+This page provides a listing of all of the medical coordinator approved doctors.
+This list can be sorted by doctor name, type, address and phone number, by clicking on the heading of each column.

 #### Users
+This page provides a listing of all the scheduling system users.
+To sort this list by name, simply click on the column heading "Name."
+This list can also be sorted by house, email address, phone number, and role.

 #### My Profile